Dialogue: Welcome

 Affixes are pieces of words that appear between the root and the ending.
 They can never begin a word.
 Affixes add more information about the noun or verb that is described by the root.

-For example -liq- is a verb affix that indicates that an action happening right now:
+For example -lauq- is a verb affix that indicates that an action happened in the past:

 In Inuktut, it is possible to build up very long words by adding a series of affixes between the root and the ending.
 We can end up with single words that would take an entire sentence to say in English: